StIvesTabletop/stivestabletop.github.io/Directions.md

 ## Buses

-Stagecoach services A, B and D stop close to the Corn Exchange at St Ives Station Road:
+Stagecoach services A, B and D stop close to the Corn Exchange at:

-* first map shows St Ives Bus Station (in the direction of Cambridge);
+* First map shows St Ives Station Road (for the direction of Cambridge)
-* second map shows St Ives Park and Ride (in the direction of Huntingdon/Peterborough.
+* Second map shows St Ives Bus Station (for the direction of Huntingdon/Peterborough)

-The maps are similar to the ones for Parking below.
+* St Ives Park and Ride (for both directions - See Parking below)

 The timetable can be found [here](https://www.thebusway.info/routes-times.shtml).